AGENTS.md

 - `Providers` seeds `activeConfigs` WITHOUT reading `window.matchMedia` in the `useState` initializer so the server and client produce the same initial render; the mount `useEffect` reconciles the real `prefers-color-scheme`.
 Do not "fix" the first-paint theme by moving the media query into the initializer.

-- `attachThemeObserver` stores its MutationObserver on `mesh.userData.themeObserver` — the key name is a contract with the engine's unmount scan (`three-isometric-engine/common/three/scene-teardown.ts` disconnects observers found under that key); renaming the key leaks observers on teardown.
+- `attachThemeObserver` stores its MutationObserver on `mesh.userData.themeObserver`: the key name is a contract with the engine's unmount scan (`three-isometric-engine/common/three/scene-teardown.ts` disconnects observers found under that key); renaming the key leaks observers on teardown.

 - `home-post-descriptions.ts` resolves each blurb from `PUBLISHED_POSTS` by HREF, never by list index: `PUBLISHED_POSTS` is ordered newest-first while the engine (`GLComponent`) owns the fixed `post_number` → tag mapping (1 → Populora, 2 → UNIX CTF, 3 → PROPEL), so index-based keying would mismatch Populora and PROPEL.
-The keys are local post_numbers, not real post UUIDs, so copy edits never touch an id; the home page and `/-/islands/whole-world` both mount the scene from this one source.
+The keys are local post_numbers, not real post UUIDs, so copy edits never touch an id; the home page and `/-/vmax-tools-template/islands/distant-islands` both mount the scene from this one source.

 - `getCSSVariableColor` (`theme-colors.ts`) resolves a CSS variable through a temporary DOM element and `getComputedStyle(...).color` so oklch, hsl, and rgb variable values all normalise to the `rgb(...)` string form; reading the raw variable text instead would hand `THREE.Color` an oklch string it cannot parse.

-- `theme-*` and `font-*` body classes are independent axes: `setTheme` swaps only the theme class (a wholesale `body.className` assignment previously wiped the active font class — a fixed regression), and `toggleFontClassName` keeps `font-*` classes mutually exclusive (clearing any other before applying; off restores the default `--font-family` variables).
+- `theme-*` and `font-*` body classes are independent axes: `setTheme` swaps only the theme class (a wholesale `body.className` assignment previously wiped the active font class, a fixed regression), and `toggleFontClassName` keeps `font-*` classes mutually exclusive (clearing any other before applying; off restores the default `--font-family` variables).

-- `ForestCacheWarmer` must stay mounted in the root `app/layout.tsx` — that is what warms the forest-template cache on EVERY entry path, including direct external navigation straight to `/[username]/[slug]`, so `createNeutralForest()` skips the bake by the time a grass-world post mounts.
+- `ForestCacheWarmer` must stay mounted in the root `app/layout.tsx`: that is what warms the forest-template cache on EVERY entry path, including direct external navigation straight to `/[username]/[slug]`, so `createNeutralForest()` skips the bake by the time a grass-world post mounts.
 The warmup is idempotent (short-circuits when the cache is warm), so double mounts and a second call from `GLComponent` are free.

-- Outside-click dismissal works THROUGH the modal system's click-through overlay because `OutsideElementEvent` listens on `document`, not on the overlay element — do not reintroduce an overlay `onClick` (it would never fire under `pointer-events: none`) or re-enable pointer events on the overlay to "fix" dismissal.
+- Outside-click dismissal works THROUGH the modal system's click-through overlay because `OutsideElementEvent` listens on `document`, not on the overlay element; do not reintroduce an overlay `onClick` (it would never fire under `pointer-events: none`) or re-enable pointer events on the overlay to "fix" dismissal.

 ## Cross-cutting rules